Redmi: 2020

 On 7 January, Redmi unveiled the Redmi K30 5G, it being Redmi's first 5G handset available in the market.
 The K30 is powered by the flagship Snapdragon 765G, an Octa-Core Processor clocked at 2.4 GHz.
 The K30 features a LCD display punchhole camera cutout with 120 Hz refresh rate.

-In March, Redmi unveiled the Redmi Note 9 Pro and Redmi Note 9 Pro Max in India.
+In March, the Redmi Note 9 Pro and Redmi Note 9 Pro Max were launched in India.
 Both handset models is powered by the Snapdragon 720G, an Octa-core Processor clocked at 2.3 GHz.
-The Redmi Note 9 Pro features a 48MP quad camera rear setup and 18W fast charge, while the Redmi Note 9 Pro Max features a 64MP quad camera rear setup and 33W fast charge.
+The Redmi Note 9 Pro features a 48 MP quad camera rear setup and 18 W fast charge, while the Redmi Note 9 Pro Max features a 64 MP quad camera rear setup and 33 W fast charge.
 In the same month, Redmi introduced the Redmi Note 9S to the global market, rebranded from the Indian Redmi Note 9 Pro, both featuring identical design and specifications.
 Redmi introduced the Indian Redmi Note 9 Pro Max rebranded as the Redmi Note 9 Pro to the global market in May, both featuring identical design and specifications.

-On March 24, Redmi unveiled the Redmi K30 Pro.
-The Redmi K30 Pro has a Sony IMX686 64MP sensor.
-The K30 Pro is powered by the flagship Snapdragon 865, an Octa-Core Processor clocked at 2.84 GHz.
-The Redmi K30 Pro is available with 6GB LPDDR4X RAM with 128GB UFS 3.0 storage, 8GB LPDDR5 RAM with 128GB UFS 3.1 storage and 8GB LPDDR5 RAM with 256GB UFS 3.1 storage.
+24 March saw the launch of the Redmi K30 Pro.
+The K30 Pro has a Sony IMX686 64 MP sensor.
+It is powered by the flagship Snapdragon 865, an Octa-Core Processor clocked at 2.84 GHz, and available with 6 GB LPDDR4X RAM with 128 GB UFS 3.0 storage, 8 GB LPDDR5 RAM with 128 GB UFS 3.1 storage or 8 GB LPDDR5 RAM with 256 GB UFS 3.1 storage.

 Redmi introduced a massive 98" Redmi TV MAX at a price of RMB 19,999 which undercuts the massive screen LCD TV market.

 On 26 May, Redmi unveiled the Redmi 10X Series, featuring the Redmi 10X Pro 5G, Redmi 10X 5G and Redmi 10X 4G.
 Both the Redmi 10X Pro 5G and Redmi 10X 5G features the MediaTek Dimensity 820, a 7 nm Octa-core Processor clocked at 2.6 GHz.
 Redmi 10X 4G features the MediaTek Helio G85, clocked at 2.4 GHz.
 Along with the introduction of the Redmi 10X Series, Redmi also introduced the Redmi TV X-series, offering big-screen TV at excellent value.
-Redmi also unveiled a range of notebook PCs featuring AMD Ryzen on the same day.
+Redmi also unveiled a range of notebook PCs featuring Ryzen on the same day.

 2021

-The quick ascent of Xiaomi to the top is well-known.
-In Q2, the company defeated Apple to overtake Apple as the second-largest smartphone brand globally, and it beat Samsung to take the top spot in Europe.
+In Q2 of 2021, the company overtook Apple as the second-largest smartphone brand globally, and it beat Samsung as the largest phone manufacturer in Europe.

+2022

+The Redmi A1 with stock Android was launched on 6 September 2022.